johnalison/WorkingPhilosophy/WorkingPhilosophy.md

    - Single-tasking session: work on something for XX minutes with no distractions.
    - Daily gratitude: What have you done well ?
 What love about yourself/others ?

+- Progress does not come from one big show of force.
+  Real, true, lasting progress comes from grinding things out.

 # Perfection Not required, effective self-improvement critical

 - Seek out feedback loops: these give an easy path to self-improvement.
 However its important that the noise is low (eg: poker not for decision theory).
 Would like to put this to use with glimpses/mindfulness.